webcomics/dosage/doc/web/content/comics/SmackJeeves_Spidersilk.md

 </script>
 <table class="comicinfo">
 <tr>
-<th>Description</th><td>Prentice and Orestes have traveled far south, across the sea and over much land, making a new home in Kalviva.
-Prentice finds himself caught up in the initiation process for a group of thieves in the city's underground - jaded and bored with the senseless mercenary work he and Orestes have been doing lately, he goes along with it.
-However, what is he getting himself and Orestes into?
-And what have the thieves gotten themselves into, recruiting someone like Prentice?
-Updates twice a week, Monday and Friday!</td>
+<th>Description</th><td>Our story begins in Kalviva, after Prentice and Orestes have made their way south from a distant land.
+They get stuck doing senseless mercenary work and - feeling unfulfilled - find themselves following other possibly questionable paths.
+Prentice becomes a thief (admittedly on accident, much to the embarrassment of his new guild mates) and Orestes is forced to follow up with an unsavory, uptight fighter's guild.
+Well, it's better than the alternative --- looking for lucky slippers never was all that exciting anyway.
+Updates twice a week, Monday and Friday!
+Fantasy/ Comedy/ Drama/ Action/ Adventure/ Romance</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://spidersilk.smackjeeves.com/comics/">http://spidersilk.smackjeeves.com/comics/</a></td>